openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/FFI/cangjie-c.md

 > **Note:**
 >
-> Due to platform-dependent sizes, programmers must explicitly specify corresponding Cangjie types for C's `int` and `long` types.
-In C interoperability scenarios, the `Unit` type can only be used as a return type in `CFunc` or as a generic parameter in `CPointer`.
+> Due to platform variability, `int` and `long` types require explicit Cangjie equivalents.
+In C interop, `Unit` can only be used as a return type in `CFunc` or as a generic parameter in `CPointer`.

-Cangjie also supports mappings for C struct and pointer types.
+Cangjie also supports struct and pointer type mappings.

 ### Structs

-For struct types, Cangjie uses `@C`-modified `struct` to correspond.
-For example, a C struct like:
+For struct types, Cangjie uses `@C`-modified `struct`s.
+For example, this C struct:

 ```c
 typedef struct {